I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore run evals --agent MyAgent --evaluator ResponseQuality --days 7

-This runs an LLM-as-a-Judge evaluation for traces from the specified period (7 days in this case).
+This performs an LLM-as-a-Judge evaluation on traces from the specified period (here, the past 7 days).
 To use a Built-in Evaluator, specify it like this:

 Command to execute